haddocking/haddock3/CONTRIBUTING.md

 (... the rest of the file ...)
 ```

-8. If you have difficulties with `tox`, let us know.
-These `tox` tests
+8. If you have difficulties with the `tests`, let us know.
+These tests
 are the same that run on the GitHub Actions once you send the PR.
 So,
 sending the PR is another way to ensure all tests pass.